Ji-man Choi

-Ji-man Choi (/ko/; born May 19, 1991) is a South Korean professional baseball designated hitter and first baseman who is a free agent.
+Ji-man Choi (/ko/; born May 19, 1991) is a South Korean professional baseball designated hitter and first baseman for the Ulsan Whales of the KBO Futures League.
 He has previously played in Major League Baseball (MLB) for the Los Angeles Angels, New York Yankees, Milwaukee Brewers, Tampa Bay Rays, Pittsburgh Pirates, and San Diego Padres.
 Choi signed with the Seattle Mariners in 2010 and made his MLB debut with the Angels in 2016.
 His longest tenure was with the Rays, playing for the team from 2018 to 2022.

 Career

 Seattle Mariners

 Choi signed with the Seattle Mariners before the 2010 season and was sent to their AZL affiliate.
 With the Arizona League Mariners, Choi batted .378 with 23 runs scored, 51 hits, 15 doubles, two triples, one home run, 23 runs batted in (RBI), and 10 stolen bases in 39 games played.
 Amongst league batters, Choi was second in on-base percentage (.459), and slugging percentage (.541).
 Choi also played 11 games with the High-A High Desert Mavericks of the California League that season.
 On August 24, in a game against the Inland Empire 66ers, Choi hit his first and only home run with the Mavericks.
 With the Mavericks, he batted .302 with seven runs scored, 13 hits, one double, one triple, one home run, and seven RBIs.
 Combined between the two teams, Choi batted .360 with 30 runs scored, 64 hits, 16 doubles, three triples, two home runs, and 30 RBIs in 50 games played.
 On defense between the two clubs, he played 34 games as a first baseman and 10 as a catcher, committing two errors; and making 39 assists, and 326 putouts.
 After the season, he was named the Arizona League Most Valuable Player.
 The Seattle Mariners named Choi as their top position player on their Arizona League affiliate.

 Choi played for the Jackson Generals of the Double-A Southern League in 2013.
 He was named to the World Team roster of the All-Star Futures Game.
 Choi was added to the Mariners 40-man roster on November 20, 2013.
 On April 17, 2014, Choi was suspended for 50 games after testing positive for methandienone.

 Choi sustained a fractured fibula in the first game of Mariners' spring training in 2015, as he leaped at first base to try to save an errant throw from farmhand Tyler Smith at shortstop.
 The next day, he was designated for assignment when the Mariners re-added left-hander Edgar Olmos.